Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Bone grafting is a surgical procedure that aims to create a more solid base for dental implants.

-• The bone graft material comes from four different sources: from the patient’s own body, a doner, animal source, or synthetic material.
+• The bone graft material comes from four different sources: from the patient’s own body, a human bone, an animal source, or synthetic material.

 • Bone grafting for dental implants is not always necessary.
 It is beneficial for patients with a thin or insufficient jawbone.

-• The oral surgeon won’t insert the implants into the jawbone until complete recovery, which can take form 3 to 6 months.
+• In most cases, the oral surgeon won’t insert the implants into the jawbone until complete recovery, which can take 3 to 6 months.

 • It is normal to experience discomfort or swelling after the procedure.

-• Follow the post-operative instruction to speed the healing process and prevent complications.
+• Follow the post-operative instructions to speed up the healing process and prevent complications.

 Share This Post